|The Lone Ranger TM Serials|

 Several versions (variations) of the first LR serial have been floatin' around for years, initially to film collectors, and later, in the videotape world.
 Following are the variations that I recall, and there are probably other permutations:

 Is there an original 35mm release print of either/both of these cliffhangers hidden somewhere ... does some collector have a 35mm positive print, a 16mm reduction print or lesser quality 16mm "dupe" in their collection?
-The answer is maybe or probably ... rumors have circulated for years that one or more good quality prints are out there ... but I have not been able to confirm.
+The answer is maybe ... rumors have circulated for years that one or more prints are out there ... but I have not been able to confirm.

-A little about negatives and positives, 35mm and 16mm: the original 35mm camera negative or fine grain would be the highest quality source material to use for a transfer of the film to a tape master for videotape production or to create other film copies.
+A little about negatives and positives, 35mm and 16mm: the original 35mm camera negative or fine grain would be the highest quality source material to use for a transfer of the film to a videotape or digital master for video production or to create other film copies.
 The next step down in quality would be a 35mm positive print ... then a 16mm, etc.

 As to the later status of Republic Pictures, I recall that by the mid 1960s, their film library wound up with National Telefilm Associates (NTA), who re-issued many of the westerns in versions edited down to around 52-54 minutes to fill an hour slot on TV.
 Sometime later, NTA changed their name to Republic something-or-other.
 Spelling Entertainment (producer Aaron Spelling) acquired and ran what was left of Republic for about ten years, but the unit closed down in September, 1998 (and the Republic website was also shut down).